karapurakesh/SwiftGround/README.md

           * Is an extension to project 4, where we listdown the websites in tableview and load them in webview, it also covers back, forward, refresh actions along with blocking unwanted websites.

+Project 6:
+         * In project 6 we learn about Reloading table views,inserting rows,text input in alerts,strings and UTF-16,custom closures,NSRange,using capture lists  in closure to avoid retain cycles.